 The frequency of this error may vary depending on the versions of SQL Server application you are using.

-Plausible reasons that results in SQL Server Backup Error 3013 error are as follows:
+Plausible reasons that result in SQL Server restore database is terminating abnormally error are as follows:

 Follow these steps to check if a user is denied permission to take DB backups in SQL Server: